-It’s winter in Hawaii and some places are expecting very heavy snow.
+It’s about to be winter in Hawaii and some places are expecting very heavy snow.
 No joke.
 And while we are by no means complaining, Hawaii weather is cool at night, in the 60’s, even at the beach.
 So what does this mean for your Hawaii vacation and the best time to visit Hawaii?
 See what’s going on today, and our tips below.